tgsoverly/smart-things/devicetypes/tgsoverly/air-scape-whf.src/README.md

 1. Go to the [create device page](https://graph.api.smartthings.com/device/create) and fill in the needed information
 1. Fill in the form.
   1. Name: Anything you want
-  1. Device Network Id: This is the IP address of your fan usually something like: "192.168.0.x".
+  1. Device Network Id: Put anything in here, it will be updated by the device
   1. Type: AirScape WHF (it will be at the bottom)
   1. Version: Published
   1. Location: The location that contains the fan. (you probably only have one)
   1. Hub: The hub that has network access to the fan. (you probably only have one)
 1. Click the "Create" button at the bottom.
+1. You will now have an AirScape Device on your mobile device.
+The final step is to open that device, and click the settings button (small gear in the upper right).
+Then input your IP address to the fan here.
+You shouldn't need to change the port from 80.
+Then click done and click the "Refesh" button to get your current fan status.

 # Todos